Fryingpannn/Fryingpannn/README.md

 ### Hi there 👋

-I'm a computer science student from Canada and I aspire to deepen my understanding in various areas of technology & product development.
+I'm a computer science student from Canada and I aim to deepen my understanding in various areas of technology & product development.

 🔭 Next project: Stock sentiment analyzer (ReactJS + Python/Django).